 This section provides general guidance that is applicable for all students.
-For more specific information regarding your particular cohort, please see the relevant section.
-Assessment information can be found in the assessment section.
+For more specific information regarding your particular cohort, please see the undergraduate or postgraduate student pages.

-Your Faculty or Department are likely to use Moodle to help set work and assessment.
+Your Faculty or Department is likely to use Moodle to help set work and assessment.

 If you need help and support using Moodle, you can use the drop-down list of Help topics on the top right of all Moodle pages.

 For further help contact the Moodle help desk.

 This usually operates 9am-5pm (UK time), Monday to Friday, excluding UK Bank Holiday and University closures.
 During the coronavirus pandemic, some delays are possible due to illness and increased demand.

 As teaching, assessment and support services continue to be available, tuition fees will be due.